 Boy, 11, fights off man who attempted to steal father's car in Connecticut, police say

-An 11-year-old boy in Connecticut helped thwart an attempted robbery after attacking a man who stole his father's car on Saturday while he was inside, according to police.
+An 11-year-old boy in Connecticut helped thwart a robbery after attacking a man who stole his father's car on Saturday while the child was inside, according to police.

 The incident happened around 8:30 a.m., after the boy's father left the car running with him inside in the parking lot of a McDonald's, Hartford Police said in a news release.